A Revealing Little Fact About the Reporting of SARS-CoV2 Virus and COVID-19

 The specific disease must be reproduced when a pure culture of the suspected disease-causing-agent is introduced into a healthy susceptible host [like injecting a mouse in a lab with a suspected virus].

 So, if a person were to get the virus, but never were to develop the disease, do you know what that means?
-Can you imagine that there is a possibility that the virus alone does not cause the disease?
+Can you imagine the possibility that the virus alone does not cause the disease?
 That's what it means.
+Subsequent research has supported this hypothesis.

 According to Dr. Roger Seheult, MD, a leading teacher of doctors and nurses at MedCram.com, 80% of people who test positive for the virus have little or no symptoms.
 So, they do not develop the disease.
 Therefore, even though the coronavirus may be a necessary part of the disease process, you can NOT just assume the virus is the same as the disease, or that it is the sole cause of the disease, or that the SARS-CoV2 virus will cause the COVID-19 disease all on its own.
 Furthermore, this would mean there MUST be at least one other necessary, causative co-factor for the manifestation of the COVID-19 disease; i.e., at least one -or possibly several other factors- that are absolutely necessary for anyone to develop COVID-19 disease.